KevinNatera/Fumblr/README.md

 ## Code Snippets

 Below is a code snippet taken from the users controller.
 It executes when a user attempts to update either their profile or cover picture, and checks to see if one or both are present.
-If so, the image(s) attach to the user and is reflected across the application.
+If so, the image(s) attach to the user and the process is reflected across the application.

 ![Code Snippet](./app/assets/images/code_snippet.png)